SAP-samples/service-cloud-ms-teams-integration/documentation/step1/prerequisites.md

 ## Azure Subscription with Bot Services and Active Directory privileges

-**Important:** Bot Services and Active Directory(AD) privileges are required to proceed the following steps.
+**Important:** Bot Services and Active Directory(AD) privileges are required to complete the following steps.
 These privileges could be limited to your organization or your account.
-You may use [Azure Free Trial](https://azure.microsoft.com/en-us/free/) clicking "Start free" button but it may also limit the privileges or the OAuth2 connection from your personal AD to your organization's AD.
-Ask the person in charge of the Azure subscription and privileges in your organization.
+You may use [Azure Free Trial](https://azure.microsoft.com/en-us/free/), which may also limit the privileges or the OAuth2 connection from your personal AD to your organization's AD.
+For more details, contact the Azure administrator of your organization.

-- After successful setup, you can see the Azure portal landing page as follows.
+- After the successful Azure setup, you can see the Azure portal landing page as follows.
   ![Azure Portal landing page](./images/azure-landing-page.png)

 You can verify the access to Azure Bot Services and app registrations in Azure Active Directory.